csstransky/cs4500-eau2/report/doc.md

 ```
 make wordcount
 ```
-5. runs the linus application for Milestone 5
+5. runs the linus application for Milestone 5.
+The three data files should be placed in the data directory.
 ```
 make linus
 ```